open-tenancy/opentenancy_law/README.md

 ## how to submit?

 We'd prefer if you did it through Github.
 You will need to make an account, fork our repository, create a branch, commit your file to the decision trees folder, and then review and submit it to our repository - that way we can then approve it once verified and add it directly to this page for one of our coders to input to our questionnaire!
-A really handy tutorial is available at [this repository](https://github.com/firstcontributions/first-contributions), although they are really clear if you're struggling with some of the steps shoot us an email at owner.opentenancy@gmail.com.
-A big benefit of submitting through Github is that you will be listed on our list of contributors for the project!!
+A really handy tutorial is available at [this repository](https://github.com/firstcontributions/first-contributions).
+These instructions cover the details, however if you're struggling with some of the steps shoot us an email at owner.opentenancy@gmail.com.
+A big benefit of submitting through Github is that you will be listed on our list of contributors for the project!

 However, if that's a bit tricky for you feel free to send it as an email to owner.opentenancy@gmail.com.